 Although there are no Vermont colleges that offer degrees specifically in occupational therapy, several schools offer undergraduate programs that provide students with the foundation needed to enter graduate-level study in occupational therapy.
 Such programs lead to bachelor's degrees; at least two of the schools offer guaranteed admission to a cooperative graduate school.
 Some programs include an internship and/or research project during the senior year of study.

-Castleton State College, located in Castleton, offers a pre-occupational therapy program that guarantees its graduates admission to the Master of Science in Occupational Therapy program at Sage Graduate School in Troy, New York.
+Castleton University, located in Castleton, offers a pre-occupational therapy program that guarantees its graduates admission to the Master of Science in Occupational Therapy program at Sage Graduate School in Troy, New York.
 Students must take 24 credits in pre-occupational therapy courses, including anatomy and physiology, microbiology, physics, statistics and psychology.
 Although students can complete any bachelor's degree program, the school suggests that prospective OTs major in biology, sports medicine, exercise science, psychology or health science.
 Students also need to get a recommendation from the college's pre-health professional faculty and earn a grade point average (GPA) of 3.0 or better to be eligible for acceptance into the graduate school.

 Coursework typically includes chemistry, anatomy and physiology as well as exercise physiology, first aid, emergency care, kinesiology and nutrition.
 Students in the health sciences program have access to the exercise physiology laboratory with biofeedback equipment and modern monitoring equipment, such as heart and lung monitors.
 The college suggests that students meet with an advisor to develop the ideal plan of coursework to best prepare them for further studies in occupational therapy.